tonykylim/XenLoom_beta/README.md

 This repository contains a software framework for a visual-evoked behavioural assay in Xenopus laevis tadpoles.
 Specifically, this repository includes code that allows:
 - Presention of virtual looming stimuli and simultaneous recording of behavioural responses,
-- analysis of recorded responses to discern escape behaviour from the absence of escape behaviour, and
+- Analysis of recorded responses to discern escape behaviour from the absence of escape behaviour, and
-- tadpole tracking for the automated extraction of motor activity.
+- Tadpole tracking for the automated extraction of motor activity.

 ## Getting Started